Joe Carollo: Elián González affair; ousting of Warshaw as city manager

 In November 1999, Elián González and his mother, along with other Cuban migrants, left Cuba for the United States.
 While at sea, their boat failed, and most of the passengers, including González's mother, died.
 González and two other survivors were rescued at sea by fishermen.
 After arriving, González's family in Miami sued to retain custody of Elián while his father in Cuba, Juan Miguel González Quintana in Cuba, demanded that Elián be returned to Cuba.

 The cause to keep Elián González in the United States was taken up by Miami's Cuban community.
 On March 29, Miami-Dade County Mayor Alex Penelas held a press conference where he announced that the county police department would not assist federal police in removing Elián González from Little Havana.

 At that point Joe Carollo began a media blitz where he appeared on television more than 50 times, including on Rivera Live, Nightline, Hannity.
 During this media blitz, he also made frequent appearances on Miami-area Spanish-language talk radio station Radio Mambi.
 Carollo's media appearances garnered local and national derision.
 He accused Juan Miguel González of child abuse.
-In the days leading up to the April 21st federal raid, City Manager Donald Warshaw wrote memos saying that Carollo was attempting to direct the police to defend the González's home.
+In the days leading up to the April 21 federal raid, City Manager Donald Warshaw wrote memos saying that Carollo was attempting to direct the police to defend the González's home.
 After Elián was taken by federal agents and reunited with his father, Carollo was one of the first to say that photos of Elián with his father were faked, and said that any supporters of Elián in Little Havana with guns were agents of Fidel Castro.

-Carollo fired City Manager Donald Warshaw, who had not supported Carollo's actions in reglation to the Elián González affair.
+Carollo fired City Manager Donald Warshaw, who had not supported Carollo's actions in regulation to the Elián González affair.
 Subsequently, City of Miami Police Chief William O'Brien resigned.
 Those protesting this shakeup directed massive loads of banana to Miami City Hall, in reference to negative characterization likening Carollo's leadership to that of a "banana republic".
 Boxes of bananas were delivered and drivers, and protesters also threw bananas at the building.
+After firing Warshaw, Carollo successfully appointed Carlos A. Giménez as the new city manager.